xinhaoyuan/layout-machi/README.md

   - `new_placement_cb`: a callback `function(c, instance, areas, geometry)` that fits new client `c` into the areas.
     This is a new and experimental feature.
 The interface is subject to changes.

-If `name` and `name_func` are both nil a default name function will be used, which splits the state based on the tag names.
+If `name` and `name_func` are both nil, a default name function will be used, which depends on the tag names, screen geometries, and `icon_name`.

 The function is compatible with the previous `machi.layout.create(name, editor, default_cmd)` calls.